 How can I support the film?

-You can spread the word by telling your friends and family.
+You can make a tax-deductible donation here; you can give us donations in kind; you can spread the word by telling your friends and family.

 Where does my money go?